 Voila!
 The creamiest hummus you ever did see.

-How long does this hummus recipe last?
-This pumpkin hummus can be stored in the fridge for up to 7 days.
+Store it in the fridge for up to 7 days.
 You can also freeze it for up to 3 months.

-- 15 oz pumpkin puree
+- 15 oz pumpkin puree note 1

 - 3 tablespoons tahini